- Food photography can be a pain at the beginning

 And here we come to another really important thing that should happen after your shot: Post-processing.
 If you want to make your living with food photography it’s absolutely necessary that you are diving more or less deeply into Photoshop.

 You have to learn a few basic procedures like how to mask things in or out, how to layer shots, how to use different blend modes, how to match

-Clients are cosseted nowadays because on average we all see about 4000 (!) advertisements a day.
-You can take-for-granted that every single ad is post-processed with Photoshop.
+Clients are cosseted nowadays.
+On average we all see about 4000 (!) advertisements a day.
+You can take for granted that every single ad is post-processed with Photoshop.

 After you defined and mastered your technical workflow your food photography journey will just truly begin